SHPEUCF/shpeucfbackend/README.md

 	```
 	firebase login
 	```
-	Your command line should give you a url to sign in to your firebase console.
-Copy and paste the url into your browser and sign in with the browser. *Ask the tech directors for the login information*.
+	Your command line should give you a URL to sign in to your firebase console.
+Copy and paste the URL into your browser and sign in with the browser. *Ask the tech directors for the login information*.

 	<p align="center">
 		<img height="175" src="assets/signIn.png" />
 	</p>

 	Once you sign in successfully, you will get to a "Firebase CLI Login Successful" page.
 Woot woot! :tada:
-1. Next cd into the `functions` folder and run the following command to start your firebase emulator:
+1. Next, cd into the `functions` folder and run the following command to start your firebase emulator:
 	```
 	npm run serve
 	```